 Warnings While Using This Medicine

-- Tell your doctor if you are breastfeeding, or if you have liver disease, asthma, bowel or digestion problems, diabetes, heart disease, high cholesterol or triglyceride levels, a history of anorexia, or bone problems such as osteoporosis.
+- Tell your doctor if you have liver disease, asthma, bowel or digestion problems, diabetes, heart disease, high cholesterol, a history of anorexia, or bone problems such as osteoporosis.
 Tell your doctor if you have a history of depression, or if you drink alcohol regularly.
 Tell your doctor if you had an allergic reaction to FD&C Yellow No. 5 (tartrazine) or aspirin.